ultraio/docs-blockchain/downloads/docs.md

 ![](./images/wallet-set-network-testnet.png)

-## Login to Toolkit
+## Login to Tool Kit

-Click on the `Login To Toolkit` button to open a list of all supported login methods, and then select the `Ultra Wallet` option
+Click on the `Login To Tool Kit` button to open a list of all supported login methods, and then select the `Ultra Wallet` option

 ![](./images/toolkit-login-button.png)

 ![](./images/toolkit-login-wallet-selection.png)

-Once you click on `Ultra Wallet` option, your Ultra Wallet will open and ask for authorization to connect to the Toolkit.
+Once you click on `Ultra Wallet` option, your Ultra Wallet will open and ask for authorization to connect to the Tool Kit.
 Click on `Connect` button to proceed.

 ![](./images/toolkit-ultra-wallet-login-connect.png)

-Once connected, you will be logged in to the toolkit.
+Once connected, you will be logged in to the tool kit.
 You can verify this by checking for your account name in the top left corner of your screen.

 ![](./images/toolkit-wallet-logged-in.png)

-You have now successfully logged in to the Ultra Toolkit using Ultra Wallet.
+You have now successfully logged in to the Ultra Tool Kit using Ultra Wallet.

 ## What's next?

-The next tutorial will cover obtaining some UOS from the Ultra Faucet and buying RAM using the toolkit which will be needed for future tutorials - [Tutorial - Using the Faucet and Buying RAM on Ultra Testnet](./tutorial-obtain-token-and-purchase-ram.md)
+The next tutorial will cover obtaining some UOS from the Ultra Faucet and buying RAM using the tool kit which will be needed for future tutorials - [Tutorial - Using the Faucet and Buying RAM on Ultra Testnet](./tutorial-obtain-token-and-purchase-ram.md)

 ---
 title: 'Tutorial - Using the Faucet and Buying RAM on Ultra Testnet'